Golden lancehead: Reproductive health and intersexes

 Due to the small population and limited geographic distribution of B. insularis, a high level of inbreeding occurs in the in situ population on the island.
 This threatens to produce deleterious genes in the population and is associated with extinction when inbreeding depression occurs in the population.
 Diversity management may be needed in the future for in situ and ex situ populations maintained off the island for research to avoid extinction.

 Associated with the heavy inbreeding of B. insularis is the occurrence of "intersexes", individuals born with both a hemipenis and female reproductive parts.
 Duarte et al. attribute these intersexes to "a great amount of inbreeding" within the population (which is another effect of the species's small distribution) and explain that the relatively high occurrence of intersexes being born may be harmful to the species population, since most of the intersexes are sterile.

 In addition to intersexes, when compared to its mainland relative B. jaracara, B. insularis has been found with reduced fecundity in females, and high levels of mutations in male sperm, thought to be a product of heavy inbreeding.

 Loss of food sources

-As of 2019, snake expert Bryan Fry reported in an interview with 60 Minutes Australia that the migratory birds that B. insularis depends upon were visiting less due to deforestation on the Brazilian mainland.
+As of 2019, snake expert Bryan Fry reported in an interview with 60 Minutes Australia that the migratory birds upon which B. insularis depends were visiting less due to deforestation on the Brazilian mainland.